ProseMirror/website/pages/docs/guides/view/index.md

 # Editor Views

-A ProseMirror [editor view](##view.EditorView) is a user-interface component that displays an [editor state](../state/) to the user, and allows them to perform editing actions on it.
+A ProseMirror [editor view](##view.EditorView) is a user interface component that displays an [editor state](../state/) to the user, and allows them to perform editing actions on it.

-The definition of ‘editing actions’ used by the core view component is rather narrow—it handles direct interaction with the editing surface, such as typing, clicking, copying, pasting, and dragging, but not much beyond that.
-This means that things like displaying a menu, or even providing a full set of key bindings, lie outside of the responsibility of the core view component.
+The definition of _editing actions_ used by the core view component is rather narrow—it handles direct interaction with the editing surface, such as typing, clicking, copying, pasting, and dragging, but not much beyond that.
+This means that things like displaying a menu, or even providing a full set of key bindings, lie outside of the responsibility of the core view component, and have to be arranged through plugins.

 ## Editable DOM